Azure/Azure-Sentinel/Tools/ARM-Templates/AnalyticsRules/README.md

 # Azure Sentinel Analytics Rules sample ARM templates

-The templates in this folder allow you to create analytics rules Azure Sentinel.
+The templates in this folder allow you to create analytics rules in Azure Sentinel.
 You can try them with the following links:

 | Rule Type | Deploy |
 | :---| :---|